 Dr William Coley and tumour regression: a place in history or in the future

-Spontaneous tumour regression has followed bacterial, fungal, viral, and protozoal infections.
+Spontaneous tumor regression has followed bacterial, fungal, viral, and protozoal infections.
 This phenomenon inspired the development of numerous rudimentary cancer immunotherapies, with a history spanning thousands of years.
 Coley took advantage of this natural phenomenon, developing a killed bacterial vaccine for cancer in the late 1800s.
-He observed that inducing a fever was crucial for tumour regression.
-Unfortunately, at the present time little credence is given to the febrile response in fighting infections—no less cancer.
+He observed that inducing a fever was crucial for tumor regression.
+Unfortunately, at the present time, little credence is given to the febrile response in fighting infections—no less cancer.

-Rapidly growing tumours contain large numbers of leucocytes.
-These cells play a part in both defence and repair; however, reparative functions can also support tumour growth.
-Intratumoural infections may reactivate defensive functions, causing tumour regression.
+Rapidly growing tumors contain large numbers of leucocytes.
+These cells play a part in both defense and repair; however, reparative functions can also support tumor growth.
+Intratumoral infections may reactivate defensive functions, causing tumor regression.

 Can it be a coincidence that this method of immunotherapy has been “rediscovered” repeatedly throughout the centuries?
 Clearly, Coley’s approach to cancer treatment has a place in the past, present, and future.
 It offers a rare opportunity for the development of a broadly applicable, relatively inexpensive, yet effective treatment for cancer.
 Even in cases beyond the reach of conventional therapy, there is hope.